Skip to main content

 • Event Location - There are several options for location, including private online event/webinar.

-• SEO: Page Title - This is the title that will be displayed in search engine results.
+• Search Engine Optimization: Page Title - This is the title that will be displayed in search engine results.
 Learn more about SEO.

-• SEO: Friendly File Name - This is the end of the URL for the event.
+• Search Engine Optimization: Friendly File Name - This is the end of the URL for the event.

 • Logo

-• Featured Image/Photo - If an image is uploaded here, it will override the default image from your association settings or event category.
+• Featured Image/Photo - If an image is uploaded here, it will override the default image from Association Settings or event category.

-• Secondary Details (right side content) - On the frontend, this content will be displayed on the right side of the event page.
+• Secondary Details (Optional Right Side Content) - On the frontend, this content will be displayed on the right side of the event page.

 • Budgeted Attendance